What is next-generation antivirus?

 The crippling limitation of traditional antivirus is that relying only on signature-based recognition means it can recognize malicious files only by their contents, not by their behavior.

-Next-generation antivirus uses cloud-based artificial intelligence and machine learning to adapt to ever-changing threats and methodologies to offer security that traditional antivirus simply cannot compete with.
+Next-generation antivirus uses cloud-based artificial intelligence and machine learning to adapt evolving threatware and methodologies to offer security that traditional antivirus simply cannot compete with.
 So, next-generation antivirus can ensure real-time protection, as it always knows what activities to look for and flag as suspicious.
+Also, focusing on behavior rather than signature gives next-generation antivirus an advantage against polymorphic (self-editing) malware like emotet.

 Also, traditional antivirus is useless against fileless attacks because there is no file to scan to identify threats in its contents.
 Identifying fileless attacks requires recognizing unusual or unwanted behavior, something traditional antivirus cannot do.